 7. Not Watching for Choking Hazards

-Some foods pose higher risks for babies and small kids.
+Some foods pose higher risks for little one's and small kids.
 Items like hot dogs, grapes, popcorn, hard veggies, and chunky fruit are best avoided or modified.

 Safer options: